ykerblat/Data-Structures-v2/Final Projects/AA Meetings/README.md

 ### Preliminary design

-Below is a sample of what I had in mind for this application.
+<strong> Step 4:</strong> Below is a sample of what I had in mind for this application.

 ![AA - meetings](https://user-images.githubusercontent.com/82052220/147291103-ffc1751d-8af3-4d67-af44-ee9d612617fa.png)

-In terms of assumptions/parameters, I was hoping to use a city-level map of Manhattan for the user to see all the potential meetings that are listed as well their corresponding locations.
-P**SSSS**
+In terms of assumptions/parameters, I was hoping to use a city-level map of Manhattan for the user to visualize all the potential meetings that are listed as well their corresponding locations.
+In this design, it is important for the user to review AA meeting options based on location but also based on date/time since we assume that user either need to attend periodic, regular AA meetings (option prioritizing long-term needs) but also to locate the next available meeting (option prioritizing ASAP needs).

-In the right-hand side column, the use can opt for 1, 2 or 3 sets of filters/check boxes (together or separately) - which are used to structure the initial quert. **First**, the user needs to determine if a given target zone (1 target zone corresponds to specific zipcodes across NYC) is sufficiently important for structuring this query. **Second**, the desired day of the week can opted or not thanks to a check box.
-And then finally, **third**, with the use of a double-edged slider, the viewer _can_ interact with this slide if she/he needs to restrict down the query to a given time slow.
-One or several of these previously-listed filters can be opted for this query, while the map will project the relevant geogreferenced meetings sites. **Finally**, a click on a given node on the map will provide additional information per meeting site (and by extension for each listed meeting).
+From an information design perspective, what was important in this preliminary mockup are the following items.
+In the right-hand side column, the user can opt for 1, 2 and/or 3 sets of filters/check boxes (together or separately) - which are used to structure the initial quert.
+* **First**, the user needs to determine if a given target zone (1 target zone corresponds to specific zipcodes across NYC) is sufficiently important for structuring this query.
+* **Second**, the desired day of the week can opted or not thanks to a check box.
+* **Third**, with the use of a double-edged slider, the viewer _can_ interact with this slide if she/he needs to restrict down the query to a given time slow.
+One or several of these previously-listed filters can be opted for this query, while the map will project the relevant geogreferenced meetings sites.

-I wanted to include an option for the user.
-I think it is equally important to be able to sort through meetings based on location and by date.
-I think there are two types of meetings, one you need to go to weekly and one you need to go to ASAP.
-This allows the user to find a local meeting to make time for throughout the week and allows the user to find the next available meeting even if its a few subway stops away.

-From an information design perspective, what was important in this preliminary mockup are the following items:
-* I
-*

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+*  **Finally**, a click on a given node on the map will provide additional information per meeting site (and by extension for each listed meeting).

 ### Mockups/Prototyping

 After rethinking the 'decision tree' and reviewing the several decision points for the user, I've decided to refine my preliminary design - see below.